frc1675/brownbook/labs/lab-1-hello-world.md

     * double: used for decimal values (1.5,1.5e-64,etc)
     * boolean: used for true / false situations (true, false)
     * String: represents a sequence of characters, always in quotes (“HelloWorld”)
-   * Variables are declared and give values as follows (x is a generic name, you can choose whatever):
+   * Variables are declared and given values as follows (x is a generic name, you can choose whatever):
 ```
    int x = 1675;
    double y = 16.75;